jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 submission unto such restraints as will protect him from his own ignorance, and guard him against the harm of the mischief-maker."

-So that is why the Baha'i viewpoint on liberty.
+So that is why the Baha'i viewpoint on liberty is so nuanced.
 In matters of conscience and reason, it is an absolute necessity.
 In other matters, it is usually the wrong solution to the wrong problem.